nightroman/FarNet/PowerShellFar/README.md

 **Invoke commands**

-You are prompted to enter PowerShell commands to be invoked.
-Output is shown in a viewer.
-See [Invoke commands dialog](#invoke-commands-dialog) for more details.
+You are prompted to enter a PowerShell command to invoke.
+Output is shown in the viewer.
+See [Invoke commands dialog](#invoke-commands-dialog) for details.

 **Invoke selected**

-In editor: execute the selected code or the current line.
-Thus, you can try your code just in the editor.
-The code is executed in the global scope, variables created by commands are available for other commands.
+In the editor or dialog: invoke the selected or current line text.
+The code is invoked in the global scope.
+To invoke the whole editor script, use `[F5]`.

-In command line: execute the command line text, the prefix is not required but it is not an error.
-The command text is kept in the command line if an error happens or if there is a selection.
+In the command line: invoke the selected or whole text.
+The text is kept in the command line on errors or if there is a selection.
+The prefix is not needed but allowed.
 See also "Easy invoke macro": [FAQ].

 **Background jobs**